-Here are the best areas to rollerblade or inline skate in the Boston area, including Brookline, Cambridge and beyond (updated for 2021):
+Here are the best areas to rollerblade or inline skate in the Boston area, including Brookline, Cambridge and Somerville (updated for 2022):

 Castle Island has a loop that is favorite spot for rollerbladers and rollerskaters.
 The park’s loop has a nice ocean breeze.